OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 - iOS apps written in  Objective-C use NSString class.
 C apps on iOS should use CFString, the Core Foundation representation of a string.
 - No untrusted data is concatenated into format strings.

+#### Static Analysis

+Static code analysis of low-level code is a complex topic that could easily fill its own book.
+Automated tools such as [RATS](https://code.google.com/archive/p/rough-auditing-tool-for-security/downloads "RATS - Rough auditing tool for security") combined with limited manual inspection efforts are usually sufficient to identify low-hanging fruits.
+However, memory corruption conditions often stem from complex causes.
+For example, a use-after-free bug may actually be the result of an intricate, counter-intuitive race condition not immediately apparent.
+Bugs manifesting from deep instances of overlooked code deficiencies are generally discovered through dynamic analysis or by testers who invest time to gain a deep understanding of the program.

 #### Dynamic Analysis

 Memory corruption bugs are best discovered via input fuzzing: an automated black-box software testing technique in which malformed data is continually sent to an app to survey for potential vulnerability conditions.
 During this process, the application is monitored for malfunctions and crashes.
 Should a crash occur, the hope (at least for security testers) is that the conditions creating the crash reveal an exploitable security flaw.

-Fuzz testing techniques or scripts (often called “fuzzers”) will typically generate multiple instances of structured input in a semi-correct fashion.
+Fuzz testing techniques or scripts (often called "fuzzers") will typically generate multiple instances of structured input in a semi-correct fashion.
 Essentially, the values or arguments generated are at least partially accepted by the target application, yet also contain invalid elements, potentially triggering input processing flaws and unexpected program behaviors.
 A good fuzzer exposes a substantial amount of possible program execution paths (i.e. high coverage output).
 Inputs are either generated from scratch ("generation-based") or derived from mutating known, valid input data ("mutation-based").

 For more information on fuzzing, refer to the [OWASP Fuzzing Guide](https://www.owasp.org/index.php/Fuzzing).

-### Testing for Cross-Site Scripting
+### Cross-Site Scripting Flaws

-Cross-site scripting (XSS) flaws enable attackers to inject client-side scripts into web pages viewed by users.
+Cross-site scripting (XSS) issues allow attackers to inject client-side scripts into web pages viewed by users.
 This type of vulnerability is prevalent in web applications.
 When a user views the injected script in a browser, the attacker gains the ability to bypass the same origin policy, enabling a wide variety of exploits (e.g. stealing session cookies, logging key presses, performing arbitrary actions, etc.).

 In the context of *native apps*, XSS risks are far less prevalent for the simple reason these kinds of applications do not rely on a web browser.
 However, apps using WebView components, such as ‘UIWebView’ on iOS and ‘WebView’ on Android, are potentially vulnerable to such attacks.